Extended Learning Track

 The authority who is responsible for issuing new securities of federal agencies.

 The twelve–month period during which a business maintains its financial records.
-Since this cycle does not have to coincide with the calendar year, it is known as the
+Since this cycle does not have to coincide with the calendar year, it is known as the fiscal year.

 Insurance company guarantees dollar amount of payments to the annuitant for the period covered under the contract.